 - Sand down anything uneven with a heavier sandpaper.

-- Fill all nail holes and join between boards with wood filler using a putty knife.
+- Fill all nail holes and joins between boards with wood filler using a putty knife.

 - Caulk every place were the board meets the wall by running a line of caulk down each join, then run your finger over it to smooth it out.
 Have a damp towel on hand to wipe your finger.